352nd Fighter Group: RAF Bodney

 The 352nd Fighter Group moved to RAF Bodney in Norfolk England on 5 July 1943 and was assigned to Eighth Air Force, VIII Fighter Command.
 Col Joseph L. Mason assumed command on 17 May 1943 and held that position for most of the group's time overseas.
 The group flew bomber escort missions, counter-air patrols, attacks on airfields, trains, vehicles, troops, gun positions, and other targets.
 The group was assigned to the 67th Fighter Wing in October 1943, attached to the 1st Bombardment Division in September 1944 and further attached to IX Tactical Air Command in December 1944.

-The 352nd escorted bombers during the during the Big Week operation of 20 to 25 February 1944.
+The 352nd escorted bombers during the Big Week operation of 20 to 25 February 1944.
 The goal of Big Week was to lure the Luftwaffe into a battle by attacking the German aircraft industry.

 In April 1944, the group converted from P-47 Thunderbolt to P-51 Mustang aircraft.

 The 352nd received a Distinguished Unit Citation for performance during an escort mission to Brunswick Germany on 8 May 1944.
 While escorting bombers to Brunswick, the group fought off an attack by a numerically superior force of German fighters.
 The group battled enemy planes until they were forced to withdraw and return to its base due to lack of ammunition and fuel.

 Invasion of Normandy

 The 352nd Fighter Group participated in the invasion of Normandy in June 1944 with missions to strafing the beaches and other positions and dive-bomb enemy communications.
 In July 1944, the group supported the allied breakthrough in the Battle of Saint-Lô and in September 1944 supported Operation Market Garden in the Netherlands.

-Col. James D. Mayden became commanding officer on 17 Nov 1944 and would serve as CO through VE day.
+Col. James D. Mayden became commanding officer on 17 Nov 1944 and would serve as CO through VE Day.